yuval-a/deriveODM/readme.md

 * `joinWith` is the name of the "secondary" ("foreign") collection (as a string).
 * `localField` is the name of the field that is equivalent to the `foreignField` on the secondary collection.
 * `joinAs` is the name of a property where the "joined" document will be included into.
-`returnAsModel` - if set to true, then the function will return an instance of the model (as in when using the `get` function) - you will most likely **not** want to set it to `true`, as the model will have "foreign" fields - and once you try setting or changing them - it will try to persist it to the db.
+`returnAsModel` - if set to true, then the function will return an instance of the model (as in when using the `get` function) - you will most likely **not** want to set it to `true`, as the model will have "foreign" fields - and once you try setting or changing them - it will try to persist it to the DB.
 This function is usually used only for getting "readonly" data, and not data you want to modify or change.

 #### An Example Use Case: